- What is Personal Contract Purchase?

 - You agree the end payment at the beginning of your contract

-- If you choose to buy your car, you will be paying the Minimum Guaranteed Future Value.
-This is how much the finance house expects the car to be worth at the end of the contract.
+- If you choose to buy your car, you will be paying the Guaranteed Minimum Future Value.
+This is how much the finance house expects the car to be worth at the end of the contract

-- You can hand the car back
+- You can hand the vehicle back

 - However, if you have gone over the agreed mileage then you will need to pay an excess mileage fee.
 This can be anything from 1p to £1 per mile.
-You can read about excess mileage charges here.
+You can read about excess mileage charges here

-- Personal contract purchase tends to be more expensive than personal contract hire.
+- Personal Contract Purchase tends to be more expensive than Personal Contract Hire

-- When you lease, the tax is included, but it isn’t with a personal contract purchase.
+- When you lease, the tax is included, but it isn’t with a Personal Contract Purchase.

 - It may affect your credit score

-What are the pros and cons of personal contract hire?
+What are the pros and cons of Personal Contract Hire?

-We’ve looked at the pros and cons of personal contract purchase, now what are the advantages and disadvantages of personal contract hire?
+We’ve looked at the pros and cons of Personal Contract Purchase, now what are the advantages and disadvantages of Personal Contract Hire?

-Some of the advantages of this type of agreement are;
+Some of the advantages of this type of agreement are:

 - You don’t have to worry about depreciation